Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: System Model

-The transmitting vehicle connects to a receiver (either BS or vehicle) depending on the corresponding distance and association bias, and thus the transmitting vehicle can operate in modes $M\in\left({v2b},{v2v}\right)$, where $v2b$ and $v2v$ modes denote the shared link communication between vehicle and cellular BS and that between vehicle and vehicle, respectively.
-The success probability (reliability) of the typical receiver (base-station or vehicle) conditioned on minimum distance, $r$ between transmitter and receiver and mode $M$ can be defined as the probability that the SINR of receiver is greater than a SINR Threshold, $z$ , which is given as
+} The reliability of C-V2X communication depends upon coverage probabilities of V2V link, cellular uplink and downlink.
+The overall success probability of C-V2X can be calculated by using the total probability law depending upon individual coverage probabilities of communication links and association probabilities of selected mode.
+In our model, the transmitting vehicle connects to a receiver (either cellular BS or vehicle) depending on the corresponding distances, propagation environments and association bias, and thus the transmitting vehicle can operate in modes {$M \in \left\{ {v2b,v2v} \right\}$}, where $v2b$ and $v2v$ modes denote the shared link communication between vehicle and vehicle through cellular BSs in network mode and that between vehicle and vehicle in direct mode, respectively.
+In our model, once the vehicle operates in $v2b$ mode or selects cellular uplink, then cellular downlink or $b2v$ link is also selected whose success probability is calculated independent of uplink.
+The success probability (reliability) of the arbitrary receiver (base-station or vehicle) for V2V link or cellular uplink conditioned on minimum distance $r$ between transmitter and receiver and mode $M$ can be defined as the probability that the SINR of receiver is greater than a SINR threshold, $z$, which is given as

+where $P$ is transmit power of vehicle, $h$ is channel gain and $r$ is the minimum distance between transmitter and the receiver. {Similarly, the success probability for cellular downlink can be defined as the probability that the SINR of receiver vehicle is greater than a SINR threshold, $z$, which is given as}

+{where $P_b$ is transmit power of BS, $h$ is channel gain, $I$ is interference from BSs other than the selected BS and $r_b2v$ is the minimum distance between transmitter BS and the receiver vehicle.}